Debt and coronavirus push Hertz into bankruptcy protection

 In a note to investors in late April, Jefferies analyst Hamzah Mazari predicted that rival Avis would survive the coronavirus crisis but Hertz had only a 50-50 chance “given it was slower to cut costs.”

-On May 18, Hertz named operations chief Paul Stone as CEO and announced that Marinello would step down as CEO and from the company’s board.
-Mazari called the step unusual just days before a potential bankruptcy filing.
+On May 18, Hertz took the unusual step of naming operations chief Paul Stone as CEO and announced that Marinello would step down as CEO and from the company’s board.
+Mazari called the change unusual just days before a potential bankruptcy filing.
 He also noted that CEO changes have been common at Hertz since financier Carl Icahn entered the company in 2014.

 Icahn’s holding company is Hertz’s largest shareholder, with a 38.9% stake in the company, according to FactSet.